RickMLS1/Computer-Network-Project/README.md

 but we use a communication model using JSON, that is, something similar to an HTTP-based application architecture.

+## How to run

+To run the program download the .rar file and extract it.
+First run the server and then run up to 4 clients (number used for convenience and can be changed on server.py line 13 Serv_sock.listen(max number of connections)).

+With the server running opens 2 or more clients, tipe your name on the login screen and send messages from one to the other.

+To send the messages press the "Enviar" button, when you decide to leave just click "Sair" button at the botoom of the screen..

+P.S.: Server is configured to shut down after 2 minutes without any connection.

 ## Why using JSON?

 We are implementing a chat room, so we need to send some information to other customers,